liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 As of Liferay 6.2, Liferay no longer includes the core Calendar portlet that was included in Liferay 6.1 and previous versions.
 Instead, Liferay provides a new Calendar portlet on Liferay Marketplace.
 The new Calendar portlet upgrades several features of the old Calendar portlet and adds additional features.
-It's possible to have both Calendar portlets deployed to your Liferay Portal instance at the same time.
-You can even add both Calendar portlets to the same page if you'd like to compare them--they're completely compatible.
 The features you're used to from the old Calendar portlet are still available.
 You can add events and configure email notifications and you can use the Calendar portlet as a shared calendar for an entire site or as a personal calendar.
 Some of the new features include an improved look and feel, more configuration options, the ability to assign multiple calendars to a site or user, the concept of calendar resources, and event invitations.

 <!-- Add installation instructions for the new Calendar portlet here.
 Confirm
 that it's available from Marketplace.
 Briefly describe the differences between